Free oscillations of a standing surface wave and its mechanical analogue: Results

 and

 Eliminating $b(t)$ and $b'(t)$ (algebra not shown) from the equations (\ref{eq31}-\ref{eq32}) results in the following Mathieu-like equation upto $O(\hat{A}^2)$:

 Note the presence of a first derivative term $a'(t)$ with periodic coefficient in eqn. (\ref{eq33}).
-Instead of carrying out Floquet analysis on (\ref{eq33}), we have chosen to solve it numerically and results are presented in fig. \ref{fig:mathieulike}.
+Instead of carrying out Floquet analysis on (\ref{eq33}), we have chosen to solve it numerically using Runge-Kutta$45$ in Julia \cite{rackauckas2017differentialequations} and results are presented in fig. \ref{fig:mathieulike}.

-Fig \ref{fig:mathieulike} indicates stable behaviour for super-harmonic perturbation of small-amplitude.
+Fig \ref{fig:mathieulike} indicates a stable behaviour for super-harmonic perturbation of small-amplitude.
 The frequency is twice that of the base-state for small $\hat{A}$, as seen in this figure.
-The stable behaviour for the range of $\hat{A}$ is expected, as we have employed a two-term representation to the base-state in eqn. (\ref{eq25}) and (\ref{eq26}), expected to be accurate only for moderate values of $\hat{A} \lessapprox 0.4$ (denoted by dotted line in figure \ref{fig:mercer_roberts}a).
-The stable behavior observed in fig. \ref{fig:mercer_roberts}a is consistent with predictions of fig. \ref{fig:mathieulike} in this regime.
-One also expects that these predictions can be systematically improved by using more accurate representations of base-state as well as perturbation, to recover the instability in fig. \ref{fig:mercer_roberts} at $\hat{A}\approx 0.59$ at the cost of tedious algebra.
+This is also evident from eqn. \ref{eq33} for the limit $\hat{A} \to 0$, leading to a simple harmonic oscillator $a''(t) + 4\omega^2 a(t) = 0$.
+For finite $\hat{A}$, the parametric terms involving $\sin(2\omega_0 t)$ and $\cos(2\omega_0 t)$ perturb this frequency, resulting in a small shift $\sigma_I = \omega_{actual} - 2\omega$ which grows with $\hat{A}$.
+This is corroborated by the qualitative agreement of the temporal frequency (normalised by $\pi$) from analysing eqn. $\ref{eq33}$ and data-extracted for mode $4$ from \cite{Mercer1992}.
+The stable behaviour for the range of $\hat{A}$ is expected, as we have employed a two-term representation to the base-state in eqn. (\ref{eq25}) and (\ref{eq26}), expected to be accurate only for moderate values of $\hat{A} \lessapprox 0.4$ (denoted by dotted line in figure \ref{fig:mercer_roberts}).
+The stable behaviour observed in fig. \ref{fig:mercer_roberts} is consistent with predictions of fig. \ref{fig:mathieulike} in this regime.
+One also expects that these predictions can be systematically improved by using more accurate representations of base-state as well as perturbation, to recover the instability in fig. \ref{fig:mercer_roberts} at $\hat{A}\approx 0.592$ (corresponding to the maximum amplitude (see fig \ref{fig:standing_waves_0_2T}b)) at the cost of tedious algebra.
+The simplified analysis here may be extended to include other superharmonic modes, all of which are stable at the steepness indicated in fig. \ref{fig:mercer_roberts}.